8 April 2024 (last updated 17 May 2024)

-Tl;dr: Santander bank provides my business current account but they have high carbon emissions.
+Tl;dr: Santander bank provided my business current account but they have high carbon emissions.
 I looked at the emissions of some other banks, and then chose Starling to switch to.
+17 May: Switching is complete - I reckon my company’s emissions will reduce by nearly 400kgCO2e/year.

 Problem: Santander has high carbon emissions